-The school reserves the right to examine all data stored in the machines connected to the Network or utilizing the Internet link to ensure that all users are in compliance with these regulations.
-The School disclaims responsibility for loss of data or interference with files resulting from its efforts to maintain the privacy and security of those computing facilities.
+The School makes no guarantee, implied or otherwise, regarding the reliability of the data connection or a school-owned device.
+The School is not liable for any loss or corruption of data resulting while using the Network/Internet or a school-owned device.
+The School reserves the right to examine all data stored in school-owned devices or machines connected to the Network or utilizing the Internet link to ensure that all users are in compliance with these regulations.
+The School disclaims responsibility for loss of data or interference with files resulting from its efforts to maintain the privacy and security of those computing facilities/devices.

-\\The use of computers and Internet access is a privilege that may be revoked. \\
+The use of school-owned devices and Internet access is a privilege that may be revoked.
+Parents /guardians must review and discuss these policies with their children.